HOW DOES PAWN WORK?

-All About Pawning
+All About Pawn

 You can get funds from a licensed pawnbroker by taking your item to the store where a dollar amount offered is based on the value of the item, not your credit record.